Man-in-the-middle attack: Tamper detection

 Latency examination can potentially detect the attack in certain situations, such as with long calculations that lead into tens of seconds like hash functions.
 To detect potential attacks, parties check for discrepancies in response times.
 For example: Say that two parties normally take a certain amount of time to perform a particular transaction.
-If one transaction, however, were to take an abnormal length of time to reach the other party, this could be indicative of a third party's interference inserting additional latency in the transaction.
+If one transaction, however, were to take an abnormal length of time to reach the other party, this could be indicative of a third party's presence interfering with the connection and inserting additional latency in the transaction.

 Quantum cryptography, in theory, provides tamper-evidence for transactions through the no-cloning theorem.
 Protocols based on quantum cryptography typically authenticate part or all of their classical communication with an unconditionally secure authentication scheme.
 As an example Wegman-Carter authentication.

 Forensic analysis

 Captured network traffic from what is suspected to be an attack can be analyzed in order to determine whether there was an attack and, if so, determine the source of the attack.
 Important evidence to analyze when performing network forensics on a suspected attack includes: